Emily-Cathleen/tomates-podridos/README.md

 View the spec for this project [here](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html).

 When the Rancid Tomatillos app loads, the user will see the home page with all movies displayed.
-Each movie card includes the movie's cover photo, title, and Rancid Tomatillo rating.
+Each movie card includes the movie's cover photo and title.

 ## Install and Setup